ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

 A dummy file for CMake to add to include chip_config.h

 `CMakeLists.txt`
 This is the file that tells CMake to add the header file we just created to the project and defines what device drivers CMake should link.
-By default, this currently contains the rocketcore and clint drivers but you may need to add others for the rest of the lab using the `target_link_libraries` directive.
+By default, this currently contains the RocketCore and CLINT drivers but you may need to add others for the rest of the lab using the `target_link_libraries` directive.

 `labchip.cfg`
 This file sets the configuration for JTAG debugging